Tuesday, May 7, 2013

 One of the best ways to make money today is to find a method of giving away other people's stuff for free.
 Seriously.
 Since at least the days of Napster, society has held a sense of entitlement where people get angry if they have to pay for things.
 Particularly creative content.
 Whether it be music, movies, television, photos, or writing, the internet has pretty much removed all value from it and skewed public perception of what is actually required to produce it.

-Don't get me wrong, I'm broke so I like getting free stuff as much as the next cultural leach.
+Don't get me wrong, I'm broke so I like getting free stuff as much as the next cultural leech.
 And it's true that many of these positions genuinely are "really good experience".
 However, one of the reasons why so many people of the Lena Dunham generation are broke is because "experience" isn't an actual currency.
 At some point people need to eat, and possibly sleep under a roof.
 However, today's consumers would rather spend five hours looking for the right link and waiting for it to load in crappy quality.

 The result is that Hannah belongs to a generation that has no way of knowing if they should give up or keep going because maybe those five years of volunteer experience really will pay off in the end???
 Maybe she really does have a gift that just takes time to be realized.
 Maybe she really is the voice of her generation.
 But with the juggling of all the for-free work and education and skills upgrading and the necessary underemployment required to keep from starving to death, young people are spending the most creative years of their lives too overextended and malnourished to actually create anything.